benfrey/cisc375-project4/README.md

     - ~~Clamp input values if lat/long is outside of St. Paul's bounding box (Grant - done)~~
 - ~~Retrieve data from your St. Paul Crime API (Logan - done)~~
   - ~~By default, include 1,000 most recent crimes in the database (done)~~
-  - Populate a table with one row per crime (use neighborhood_name rather than neighborhood_number, and incident_type rather than code)
+  - Populate a table with one row per crime (use neighborhood_name rather than neighborhood_number, and incident_type rather than code) (Ben can do)
     - ~~Table should be ordered with most recent on top (done)~~
-    - Only show crimes that occurred in neighborhoods visible on the map (Logan)
+    - Only show crimes that occurred in neighborhoods visible on the map (Logan??? where you at man?)
       - HINT: get lat/long coordinates for the NW and SE corners of the map to use as the min/max lat/long coordinates
   - ~~Draw markers on the map for each neighborhood (Grant - done)~~
     - ~~Marker should have popup to show the number of crimes committed in that neighborhood (Grant - done)~~
 - "About the Project" page (Ben)
   - ~~Short bio about each team member (including a photo)~~
   - ~~Description of the tools (frameworks, APIs, etc.) you used to create the application (done)~~
-  - Video demo of the application (2 - 4 minutes) - include voiceover
+  - Video demo of the application (2 - 4 minutes) - include voiceover (Ben will still do)
-  - Can natively embed or upload to YouTube and embed
+  - Can natively embed or upload to YouTube and embed (Ben will still do)
-  - Six interesting findings that you discovered using your application
+  - Six interesting findings that you discovered using your application (Ben will still do)

 Implement additional features to earn a B or A (5 pts each)